The Max Microchip Project- Investigating the Secrets of Implantable Pet ID Devices

 It's also helpful to learn something about two international standards, ISO 11784 and ISO 11785.
 Several of the types of transponders supported by the Max Microchip unit are types that speak one of the languages described by these, or a related "inverted" or "backwards" language that is also commonly used in pet ID chips in the U.S. Sometime you may want to peruse my separate page for info about these ISO standards.
 It describes in some detail which ISO-related transponder types are supported by the Max Microchip unit, and how to interpret its output when it finds one.

 To round out the list of transponder protocols supported by the Max Microchip reader/scanner, we have support for the rec.pets-2005a standard.
-Unlike the ISO standards, this one is a real open standard; you don't have to pay for the privilege of reading it on the web.
-(See it here) And who wrote it?
+(See the full text of the rec.pets-2005a standard here) And who wrote it?
 I did.
 (You can write an open standard too, if you like; I wrote mine in 2005.)
 This standard describes a method for reading a transponder such as the common AVID Brand "Encrypted" microchip, and outputting a true representation of what the chip is transmitting.
 Actually it supports reading a class of transponders of which the common "Encrypted" microchip is expected to be a subset.
 "Encrypted"-type transponders produce a unique output, called the "Primary Form" in the Standard, of 17 alphanumeric characters in length when read by a rec.pets-2005a reader/scanner such as the Max Microchip.
 The standard specifies an encoding method used to make this primary form from what the chip transmits.
 The Max Microchip reader/scanner program will also output the standard's Long Form, which gives each chip's code as 96 characters, which are all L's and H's.
-The Long Form is not very practical for general use; it is provided for backup, in anticipation of people who will say, "Your output is in code just like AVID's, only different."
+The Long Form is not very practical for general use; it was provided for backup, in anticipation of people who would say, "Your output is in code just like AVID's, only different."
 The optional Long Form is not encoded; it's a direct listing of what was demodulated from the chip.
 (If you hold the coil in place over the transponder, the Max Microchip will repeatedly print the Primary Form result, but will not repeat the Long Form unless there is a change to report, such as a different transponder.

 Construction Details for the Max Microchip scanner and Translator Machine